-Edgewater Beach was in attainment of the recreational use criteria for most of 2023.
-Water Quality Standards attainment status of Edgewater Beach for Bathing Water recreational use criteria are shown in Figures 2 and 3.
-There were no exceedances of the geomean criterion for any of the 90-day periods.
-Edgewater Beach was in non-attainment of the STV criterion for 27 of the 90-day periods, an exceedance frequency of 20.3%.
-Single samples exceeded the Beach Action Value of 235 colony counts/100mL for 23 of the 133 sampling events, a frequency of 17.3%.
-Twenty of the 23 exceedances of the Beach Action Value (87%) occurred within 48 hours of a rain event with a total rainfall greater than 0.10 inches.
+Edgewater Beach was in attainment of the recreational use criteria for all of 2024.
+Water Quality Standards attainment status of Edgewater Beach for Bathing Water recreational use criteria is shown in Figures 2 and 3.
+There were no exceedances of either the geomean criterion or the STV criterion for any of the 90-day periods.
+Single samples exceeded the Beach Action Value of 235 colony counts/100mL for 10 of the 129 sampling events, a frequency of 7.8%.
+Eight of the 10 exceedances of the Beach Action Value (80%) occurred within 48 hours of a rain event with a total rainfall greater than 0.10 inches.

 Figure 2.
-2023 Edgewater Beach - Attainment of Bathing Water 90-Day Geomean Criterion
+2024 Edgewater Beach - Attainment of Bathing Water 90-Day Geomean Criterion

 Figure 3.
-2023 Edgewater Beach - Attainment of Bathing Water STV Criterion
+2024 Edgewater Beach - Attainment of Bathing Water STV Criterion